DPfaffe/RunTime-ToolKit/README.md

-# RunTime-ToolKit
+# RunTime ToolKit
-RunTime-ToolKit consists of Marshal, a runtime component for inspection, and Caddie, a client to oragnize sessions and bookmarks.
+RunTime ToolKit consists of two parts: Marshal, a runtime component for inspection; and Caddie, a client to oragnize sessions and bookmarks.
-The toolkit enables diagnostics at runtime and review sessions offline.
+Together, Marshal and Caddie enable diagnostics at runtime and review sessions offline.
 Marshal documents your actions by automatically creating a session file and capturing screenshots and modifications as you inspect.
 Caddie gathers the sessions and indexes bookmarks to return to important sessions.
 ## RT Marshal - Component Inspection @ Runtime
 Marshal provides a tree view of your application and an object inspector to adjust settings.
 Create a bookmark for offline review.
 #### Sessions